StarpTech/shikaka/README.md

 - 💼 JS, CSS Minification
 - 💅 Built-in support for `CSS` ,`Sass` and `CSS modules`.

 This tool is not intended use as alternative to webpack or rollup.
-We don't bundle `node_modules` or supporting any project requirement.
-The output by this library is intented to use in a modern module bundler like Parcel, Webpack.
-This tool was created due to the frustration of bundling React components for Next.js + CSS Modules.
+We don't bundle `node_modules` or supporting every project requirement.
+The output by this library is intented to use in a modern module bundler like Parcel or Webpack.
+This tool was created due to the frustration of bundling React components with good defaults and fist-class CSS Modules support.

 ## Example